mneudert/instream/README.md

 ## Warning

-__This module is highly experimental at the moment and may behave or change unexpectedly.__
+__This module is experimental at the moment and may change unexpectedly.__

 Tested influxdb version: `0.9.4` (see [`.travis.yml`](.travis.yml) to be sure)